 Seeds (hempseeds, sunflower, pumpkin, flax and chia)

 - Most important, learn to love the flavor of fresh vegetables and fruits; find delicious combinations for stir-fries and sandwiches that work for your tastes.

-- Fermented foods: miso, vinegars, dairy or non-dairy yogurts, and fermented veggies all add tons of good flavor and healthy probiotics for optimal digestion.
+- Fermented foods: miso, vinegars, non-dairy yogurts, and fermented veggies all add tons of good flavor and healthy probiotics for optimal digestion.

 - Healthy, unrefined plant oils: coconut, olive, flax, pumpkin, and nut oils offer a world of flavor and give us the good fats our body needs.

 - Find your favorite pantry staples: nutritional yeast, nut butters, mustards, nuts and seeds, vinegars, quality spices and herbs, healthy sweeteners, and fresh juices can go a long way to making a simple meal really, truly delicious.
 Make easy homemade dressings, sauces, and marinades to make every dish personal, healthy, and delicious!